RafhiSaid/RafhiSaid/README.md

 - Interactive animations and effects with CSS and JavaScript
 - Improved React expertise and its ecosystem

-## 📚 Learning Project

-Some projects I developed as part of my learning journey:

-[100 Project Challenge](https://100-project-challenge.vercel.app/): This is a project I created to hone my skills in implementing web development.

 ## 📫 How To Cantact Me

 If you would like to discuss or collaborate, please contact me [Email](mailto:mrafhisaidhafiz@gmail.com) or [Instagram](https://www.instagram.com/rafhisa.id).